ros-mobile-robots/ros-mobile-robots.github.io/docs/index.md

 !!! note
     Using a [Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) instead of a Raspberry Pi is also possible.
     See the [Jetson Nano Setup section](./jetson-nano-setup.md) in this documentation for more details.
+    To run ROS Noetic [Docker](https://www.docker.com/) is needed.

 ## Source Code

-The source code for this project can be found in [this GitHub repository](https://github.com/fjp/diffbot).
+The source code for this project can be found in the [ros-mobile-robots/diffbot](https://github.com/ros-mobile-robots/diffbot) GitHub repository.

 ## Best Practices and REP